Microsoft Ants

 Microsoft Ants was a multiplayer strategy game for 2 to 4 players on the Microsoft Gaming Zone.
+It was released on the MSN gaming Zone in October 1998.
 The game was themed around the concept of ants competing to make their nests thrive.
 On January 31, 2006, Microsoft's Zone retired Ants due to a lack of players.

 Gameplay

 The objective of the game was to obtain the most points by the end of the game.
 Points could be obtained by eating or stealing food from other players, often by making use of the various power-ups available.
 Each player began at a nest with a pre-programmed number of ants.
 The ants were to move around the game-field and bring back pieces of food to their home nest, such as candy, cookies, Twinkies, etc. with each piece increasing the player's points.
 The game ended when a time limit ran out, and the winner was determined based on the number of points earned.